FIRST YEAR SCHOLARS PROGRAM

 Attending and navigating a large research university, and adjusting to a new academic pace and rigor while adapting to a new environment and culture can generate a variety of emotions, particularly given the world situation today and the reality that you are navigating this new experience remotely.
 College Learning Communities and the First Year Scholars Program (FYSP) are here to support you through this transition!

 Learn more about how FYSP can support you during your first year at UCLA below.

 Space in FYSP is limited and participation is by invitation only.
 If you have any questions, please contact the FYSP Coordinator, Ana Karen Reis, at firstname.lastname@example.org.

 The First Year Scholars Program (FYSP) is a one-year program specifically designed for incoming first-year students in the Humanities and Social Sciences.
 FYSP Scholars are part of a community of peers who are committed to academic excellence and personal development through active participation with peers, faculty, peer mentors, and academic advisors.
 Through these shared experiences you can start building your UCLA community, connect with others across campus, and gain personal and professional development skills to help you thrive at UCLA!

 FYSP is structured to offer both the opportunity to experience the broad scope of UCLA, and the smaller collaborative learning-sessions exclusive to FYSP scholars that will help you reach your educational goals and potential.
 As part of FYSP you will be assigned your own academic advisor/counselor and peer mentors who will support you with course planning, engaging outside of the classroom, adjusting to campus life, and so much more.
 Additionally, each quarter FYSP hosts lunches, panels, and other events with faculty, alumni, campus partners, graduate students, and student leaders.

-Students who have participated in FYSP share that the program made them feel more confident and supported, helped them develop interpersonal communication skills, grow emotionally, mentally and spiritually, provided a support system, and gave them a sense a belonging during their first year at UCLA.
+Students who have participated in FYSP share that the program made them feel more confident and supported, helped them develop interpersonal communication skills, grow emotionally, mentally and spiritually, provided a support system, and gave them a sense of belonging during their first year at UCLA.